gmegh/Quantum_PEF2/README_Instructions.md

 you are working with.

 ### Defining the potential
-You should define the potential you want to use by using the original form but changin `x` to `x = rmin + h·i`.
+You should define the potential you want to use by using the original form but changing `x` to `x = rmin + h·i`.

 ### Eigenvalues
 You can determine the error and the number of iterations used to obtain the eigenvalues.
 As well you can determine which eigenvalues